 Hundreds of millions of people have now received these safe and effective vaccines.
-The Santa Clara County Public Health Department strongly recommends that anyone aged 12 and above get vaccinated now.
+The Santa Clara County Public Health Department strongly recommends that anyone aged 5 and above get vaccinated now.
 If you have completed your two-dose Pfizer or Moderna vaccines and it has been 6 months since your last dose – or your one-dose J&J vaccine and it has been 2 months since your last dose – it is strongly recommended you get a booster as soon as possible.

-With the recent approval of the Pfizer vaccine for 12- to 15-year-olds, the County of Santa Clara has made the Pfizer vaccine, which is the vaccine approved for that age group, available at all of its vaccination sites.
+With the recent approval of the Pfizer vaccine for 5- to 12-year-olds, the County of Santa Clara has made the Pfizer vaccine, which is the vaccine approved for that age group, available at all of its vaccination sites.
 The County is also working with pediatricians throughout the region to ensure they can also offer vaccination to their patients.

 Getting vaccinated has never been easier, as the County and other vaccine providers have established many vaccine clinics throughout the county.
 Many of these vaccination sites do not require appointments, and many offer weekend and evening hours.